betty-van/100-days-of-code/r1-log.md

   - Finished DNA of Pset6 right before bed

 ## Day 12: 11-1-19
-  - Lecture 7 of CS50 SQL
+  - Finished Lecture 7 of CS50 SQL
-  - Preparing for Leetcode: learning Dynamic Array & Linked Lists in Python + methods, installed Python on PC and added Python extensions to VSC
+  - Preparing for Leetcode: learning Dynamic Array in Python + methods, installed Python on PC and added Python extensions to VSC

 ## Day 13: 11-2-19